-On May 15, 2020, the U.S. Small Business Administration (SBA) issued its PPP Loan forgiveness application.
+Recently, the U.S. Small Business Administration (SBA) issued its PPP Loan forgiveness applications and instructions.
 We encourage all borrowers to review it thoroughly as you prepare to apply for forgiveness.
 As part of your preparation process, we continue to encourage you to consult with your legal, tax, accounting and other business advisors to review the most current information available.

-For your convenience, below please find the Link to the SBA’s Paycheck Protection Program Loan forgiveness application.
+For your convenience, below please find the Link to the SBA’s Paycheck Protection Program page where you will find the most up to date loan forgiveness applications.
 As additional reference material, we have also included the Link to the U.S. Chamber of Commerce “Guide to PPP Loan Forgiveness”.
 Again, please continue to consult with your various business advisors as you navigate the Forgiveness process.

 As more information becomes available from the SBA, we will update our website accordingly, and will provide information on how to submit your Forgiveness Application.

 The Coronavirus Aid, Relief and Economic Security (CARES) Act, signed into law on March 27, 2020, contained several programs to provide emergency assistance for small businesses impacted by the COVID-19 pandemic, including the PPP administered by the Small Business Administration (SBA).

 The Paycheck Protection Program was designed to provide a direct incentive for small businesses to keep their workers on the payroll by providing each small business a loan with a maximum amount of 2.5 times the average monthly payroll or up to $10 million with funds to be used primarily for payroll expenses.
 Eligibility for the Paycheck Protection Program is for small businesses, including eligible non-profits, self-employed individuals, independent contractors and others as described in the Small Business Act.
 More information about the Paycheck Protection Program is available on the SBA Website.